WesReynolds/CPDS/README.md

 The StatsMachine library seeks to offer a platform for which users can compute various statisitcal analyses while only having information about their data file and its location.
-To do this, I have created a data structure (NormalDatabase) that can be used by many to create statistical analysis packages to their heart's desire.
-I also created a library (ReadCSV) that includes a set of methods that can used to create a NormalDatabase object from a given ".csv" file and filepath.
+To do this, we have created a data structure (NormalDatabase) that can be used by many to create statistical analysis packages to their heart's desire.
+We also created a library (ReadCSV) that includes a set of methods that can used to create a NormalDatabase object from a given ".csv" file and filepath.

 # What to Develop Next: